Blog › Strategy

 The RSI 30/40 strategy: buy the Nasdaq at 30, sell at 40 — every trade from 23 years

 This is the strategy from my video, tested the way we test everything: net of costs, with every single trade on the table.
-Two rules, 78% winners on the video's 2-hour timeframe over the past three years, 87.5% on daily over 23 years — and one honest catch you need to understand before you trade it.
+Two rules, 70% winners across 155 trades on the video's 2-hour timeframe over 15.8 years, 87.5% on daily over 23 years — and one honest catch you need to understand before you trade it.

 The short version: buy QQQ when RSI(14) hits 30, sell at 40.
-On the 2-hour chart — the video's timeframe — that produced 32 trades in the past three years: 25 winners (78.1%) with a -8.2% worst drawdown, net of costs.
+On the 2-hour chart — the video's timeframe — that produced 155 trades in 15.8 years: 109 winners (70.3%) with a -11.5% worst drawdown, net of costs, and the second half of that record beat the first.
 On the daily chart the same rules fired 32 times in 23 years and won 28 (since 2014: 18 of 19).
 The catch on both: time in market is tiny, so raw compounding is modest — this is a precision tool, not a complete system.
 The faster RSI(2) daily variant compounded 9.7% a year with a third of buy-and-hold's drawdown.
 All the data below.

 The video walkthrough.
 Everything below is the same strategy, verified on 23 years of daily data.